 - If you detect any stone chips or scratches in the paint, touch them up immediately.
-The cost of such repairs is considered the responsibility of the owner. - If your vehicle is damaged due to an accident or similar cause which destroys the paint and protective coating, have your vehicle repaired as soon as possible.
-The cost of such repairs is considered the responsible. - If you carry special cargo such as chemicals, fertilizers, de-icer salt, etc., be sure that such materials are well packaged and sealed. - If a lot of driving is done on gravel roads, consider mud or stone shields behind each wheel. - Use MOPAR® Touch Up Paint or equivalent on scratches as soon as possible.
+The cost of such repairs is considered the responsibility of the owner. - If your vehicle is damaged due to a collision or similar cause which destroys the paint and protective coating, have your vehicle repaired as soon as possible.
+The cost of such repairs is considered the responsibility of the owner. - If you carry special cargo such as chemicals, fertilizers, de-icer salt, etc., be sure that such materials are well packaged and sealed. - If a lot of driving is done on gravel roads, consider mud or stone shields behind each wheel. - Use MOPAR® Touch Up Paint or equivalent on scratches as soon as possible.
 Your authorized dealer has touch up paint to match the color of your vehicle.

-Wheel and Wheel Trim Care
+Wheel And Wheel Trim Care